rajeev1202/Health-Assistance/README-ReactJS.md

 $  hasura quickstart <our quickstart name>

 ```
- or u can clone and deploy it from [here](give our quistart link man) .
+ or u can clone and deploy it from [here](give our quickstart link ) .

- 4.To make changes to the project, go to /microservices/ui/app/src and add your code files .

-To commit the changes, and perform ```git push hasura master``` to deploy the changes.

 5.Now Run
   ```
   git add .
-  git commit  and
+  git commit  and  // To commit the changes
-  git push hasura master.
+  git push hasura master. // To deploy the changes
   ```

 6. Run ``` hasura cluster status  ```to find your cluster name.